mattrips/scratchPad/Protocol Conformance.md

 &#9724;   Engineering protocol conformance requires careful attention to detail.
 It would not be unusual for a small change, far from the point of declaration, to significantly alter a protocol conformance.

-A possibly available implementation may be declared in any of the following (with the subject type and subject protocol being the type and protocol to which a type is delcared to conform):
+Possibly available implementations may be declared in any of the following (with the subject type and subject protocol being the protocol to which the type is declared to conform):
-1. the declaration or an extension of the subject type,
+1. the declaration of the subject type,
+2. an visible extension of the subject type,

-2. the declaration or an extension of a superclass of the subject type.  [check this]
+3. the declaration of a superclass of the subject type.  [check this]

-3. an extension of another protocol lower in the subject protocol’s chain of protocol inheritance to which lower protocol the subject type also conforms,
+4. an extension of another protocol lower in the subject protocol’s chain of protocol inheritance to which lower protocol the subject type also conforms,

-4. an extension of the subject protocol, or
+5. an extension of the subject protocol, or

-5. an extension of another protocol higher in the subject protocol’s chain of protocol inheritance.
+6. an extension of another protocol higher in the subject protocol’s chain of protocol inheritance.

 ### Interaction with Class Inheritance